rpatrik96/rpatrik96.github.io/_posts/2023-12-12-rotating-features-for-object-discovery-blog-post.md

   - object-centric
 ---

+Structure is a useful but underleveraged inductive bias for representation learning.

-#Rotating Features For Object Discovery
+# Rotating Features For Object Discovery

 I came across the [Rotating Features](http://arxiv.org/abs/2306.00600) paper (oral at NeurIPS 2023) at the [ELLIS Doctoral Symposium in Helsinki](https://path2phd.substack.com/p/p2p-no-39-what-industry-can-tell).
 The paper proposes a structured latent space for object-centric learning.
 In the past months, I have thought about the role of structure in representation learning, and now I am sharing my thoughts.